Skip to main content

 );

 The react() function processes event notifications.
+It is called by the system contract.

 function react(LogRecord calldata log_) external;